4paradigm/rfcs/README.md

 implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Vue core team and the community.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the fe core team and the community.

 ## The RFC life-cycle